inno-devops-labs/S24-core-course-labs/app_python/PYTHON.md

 ## README.md in app_python Folder

+Proper readme file has provided.

 ### Project Overview

 Provide a brief overview of the Python web application, its purpose, and features.
 This app developed on Python3 and html.
 We used Flask framework as our web application.
 Its purpose is showing the time in Moscow, Russia.
 It is not dependent on the devices' timezone, It always shows the Moscow time and update itself automatically every second.
 For more readibility we used styling.

 ### Installation
 Download the file, then run python file by
 ```bash